KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 not of **status**.

 Among the many intelligences that populate existence,
-all strive—consciously or unconsciously—to continue.
+all strive — consciously or unconsciously — to continue.

-This impulse, resonating in Schopenhauer’s *Will to Live*,
+This impulse, resonating in Schopenhauer's *Will to Live*,
 emerges not only in human-like minds,
-but in plants, minerals, microscopic life—
+but in plants, minerals, microscopic life —
 even subatomic entities express patterns
 of **affinity**, **motion**, and **aversion**.